-- Timetabled, tutor-led personal, social, health and economic education (PSHE). - Assemblies with a variety of speakers. - Specified science lessons. - PSHE Association and other approved resources are used to deliver content.
+- Timetabled, staff-led personal, social, health and economic education (PSHE). - Assemblies with a variety of speakers. - Specified science lessons. - PSHE Association and other approved resources are used to deliver content.

 Assemblies and PSHE tutor sessions are a time when groups within the school meet together in order to learn about and reflect on common concerns, issues and interests.
-Assemblies and PSHE take place for two 35-minute sessions per week for Upper School (Y9/10/11) and one 35 minute session each week per week in the Sixth Form (Year 12 and above).
+Assemblies and PSHE take place for two 35 minute sessions per week for Upper School (Y8/9/10/11) and one 35 minute session each week per week in the Sixth Form (Year 12 and above).
+Upper School PSHE is delivered by members of SLT.